 While the building is largely “closed” due to COVID restrictions, a number of improvements have taken place:

-sink installed upstairs to facilitate hand-washing in that room.
+sink installed upstairs to facilitate hand-washing.

 video-camera link between Sanctuary and Hall.